Planning policy representations

 Planning is an increasingly complex area which requires specialist advice and assistance.

 The submission of a planning application will have to be accompanied by detailed plans, supporting statements and expert evidence.
 The design and layout of a scheme needs to maintain a balance between the often conflicting requirements of planning policy and economic viability.
-For this reason, Fenn Wright prefer to select and lead a team of experts best suited to your development project.

 - Site appraisal to ensure your scheme is realistic and viable in planning terms